Talon24/slobs-chatbot-scripts/README.md

 ### Requirement

 The calculator requires the `simpleeval` module to be installed.
-This can be done via the Script settings.
-The python path must be specified within the Maintenance tab in order for this to work.
-Simply copy it from the general settings for scripts.
-You can simply copypaste the path that ends with `Lib`.
-Then hit the `Install simpleeval` button.
+This can be done in the Script settings under `Maintenance` using the `Install simpleeval` button.

 ## Multicounter